CindyJS/CindyJS/ref/Interaction_with_C-Books.md

 Here, we also give some written explanations of how to do this.
 At first, notice that after having added a widget to a c-book which uses scores in edit mode, you will have to click on the widget in order to open up the widget editor window.
-There you have to make sure the "include in grading" ("teltMee" in Dutch) check box on top of the window is checked, and that the max score is set to a positive number.
+There you have to make sure the “include in grading” (“teltMee” in Dutch) check box on top of the window is checked, and that the max score is set to a positive number.
-Moreover, you either have to check the "add check button" checkbox or not, depending on how the widget interacts with the CBE.
+Moreover, you either have to check the “add check button” checkbox or not, depending on how the widget interacts with the CBE.

 In order to produce your own widget which supports scores, you may use the following functions which are described in more detail below: